Alakinnn/CurrencyConverterApp/README.md

 ### Problem 2.1
   - Modify test cases as needed in the setup method
   - Run the test case file

-  Added terminal UI for better visualization.
+  Extra: Added terminal UI for better visualization.

 ### Problem 2.2
   - Modify test cases as needed in each testing function